 | 17 | Partnerships for the Goals |

-Most programs emphasize Goals 4, 6, 13, and 15, but every itinerary can be tailored to match your school’s learning goals or students’ CAS/personal development pathways.
+Most programs emphasize Goals 4, 6, 13 and 15, but every itinerary can be tailored to match your school’s learning goals or students’ CAS/personal development pathways.
+These initiatives are especially impactful for grades 7–12, when students are ready to connect academic concepts to real-world issues.

 New to the concept?
-Start with “What is a Week Without Walls?” →
+Start with “What Is a Week Without Walls?” →

 Why Align School Travel With the SDGs?